pharo-open-documentation/pharo-wiki/General/Refactorings.md

     package: 'Refactoring-Example'
 ```

 >1.
-Select class.
+Select `class`.
 >2.
 From the menu, select **Refactorings** and then select **Insert subclass** option.
 >3.
-Fill the dialog's input with new class's name
+Fill the dialog's input with new class's name.

 [![Pharo - Rename refactoring](https://img.youtube.com/vi/vflwFbwY58A/0.jpg)](http://www.youtube.com/watch?v=vflwFbwY58A)